Tutorial - Integrate Dynamo

 convert_geometry_to_glb

-. - Refresh your app, and you should see a 3D model of a house.
+. - Refresh your app in the browser, and you should see a 3D model of a house.

 4. Create a data processing method

-In this chapter, we will define code to extract data from the dynamo file and output file.
+In this section, we will define code to extract data from the dynamo files.
 The dynamo file is used to get

 class.
 See code below: